Insaaf Ki Awaaz

 Insaaf Ki Awaaz is a 1986 Indian Hindi-language action film directed by B. Gopal and produced by D. Rama Naidu under the banner of Suresh Productions.
 It stars Rekha, Anil Kapoor, Richa Sharma, and Raj Babbar.
 The music director of the film was Bappi Lahiri.
-The film was a remake of Telugu film Pratidhwani (1986), directed by B. Gopal.
+The film was a remake of Telugu film Pratidhwani (1986), also directed by B. Gopal.